 1. Choose connection

-2. Understand behaviour
+2. Look beyond the behaviour

 Children need help regulating their emotions and meeting their needs.
 Our main job – and often biggest challenge – as parents, is to co-regulate a child’s emotions and needs whilst self-regulating our own.
 Learn to recognise your triggers, understand your child’s big feelings and your own.